Archewell: Etymology

 In April 2020, Meghan and Harry confirmed that their US-headquartered non-royal foundation would be called 'Archewell'.
 The name stems from the Ancient Greek word 'arche', which means 'source of action' compounded with the English word 'well'.
+They had drawn inspiration from the word 'arche' when naming their son Archie.

 Taxonomy

 The National Taxonomy of Exempt Entities (NTEE) is a classification system for non-profit organizations developed by the NCSS.
 Archewell comes under 'NTEE T30 Public Organizations', which typically have grantmaking as a main focus.

 Publicity and structure

 In November 2020, former communications head at Pinterest and former Apple corporate communications manager Christine Schirmer was recruited for Archewell's publicity team.
 Others include Toya Holness, who led communications at the New York City Department of Education, and James Holt (Harry and Meghan's communications lead in the United Kingdom).
 It was reported that PR agency Sunshine Sachs will work with Schirmer, Holness and Holt as they oversee Archewell ventures.
 Holt later replaced Catherine St Laurent as the foundation's executive director in March 2021, while St Laurent remained affiliated with the organization as a senior adviser.
 Around the same time, Invisible Hand, a social impact agency founded by Genevieve Roth (who worked on Hillary Clinton’s 2016 presidential campaign), started collaborating with Archewell on initiatives and campaigns, and Roth was appointed a senior strategic advisor.
 In June 2021, tech and media executive Mandana Dayani joined the foundation as its first chief operating officer.
 In September 2021, former Sony Pictures executive Fara Taylor was hired as head of marketing for all of the company's three divisions; she left her position in 2023.
 In the same year, the company hired Miranda Barbot, a former employee of Barack Obama.
 In May 2022, Ashley Momtaheni Hansen, the VP of Global Communications and Media Relations at the Universal Filmed Entertainment Group, was named as the person who would lead Archewell's Global Communications.
 In the same month, Toya Holness left her position as head of communications.
 In September 2022, it was announced that Sunshine Sachs would no longer represent them.